cacophony-wj/LeS/README.md

 # All done!

 There you go, fellow deviant.
 Be sure to press **F9** for a last second save in case spawning into Skyrim prompts a crash (which has been known to happen).
 Talk to the Mara statue to begin your journey.
 If you are on _Light But Sexy_, I recommend one of the _Something Sexy_ starts (dropped nude into a sticky situation) and if you are on _Light But Kinky_, I recommend the _Sex Slave_ start for a good look into how _Cursed Loot_ works.
-Spoiler though, there is no sex, just lots of bondage gear.
+Spoiler though, there is no sex, just lots of bouncy-boobed slow-walking in bondage gear.

 However you choose to enjoy NSFW Skyrim, soft or hard, I hope your experience is fulfilling (or at least titillating.)
 Keep checking the NSFW channels for releases including _Cupid_, _Lotus_ and _Bakarim_ which are far more in-depth than I can muster.